sisu-network/docs/docs/bridge/how-bridge-is-secured.md

 **Cons**:
 - Fragile solution due to single point of failure.
 The loss of the private key could put all assets locked in all chains at risk.

+## Optimistic bridges

+Optimistic bridge is another type of bridge that was hailed to solve the trilemma of bridging problem.
+This approach triggers a merkle root update when someone initiates a cross chain transfer.
+This proof could be used to submit to destination chain contract, followed by a wait period (30 minutes - multiple hours) for any observer to prove fraud.
+When this window timeouts, the application is finalized and data could be consumed by recipient.

+While this approach sounds ideal, it has a number of issues:
+- It's not fully extensible.
+It heavily relies on each participating chain to support Turing complete smart contract system.
+It's impossible to apply this approach for Bitcoin (by far still the king of crypto).
+- Long wait time is often a barrier for real-time applications to operate.
+- Complex contracts could be vulnerable to undiscovered bugs.
+The $200M Nomad bridge hack originates from a uncaught corner case bug in the optimistic contract despite being audited heavily.
+The immutability of the contract makes it extremely hard to stop the attack even when the bug is disclosed.
+Threshold Signature or multisig approaches have much simpler contracts, easier to audit and hence less susceptible to severe bugs.